vxronica/prompt_engineering_assistant/README.md

 # Prompt Engineering Chatbot

-An interactive chatbot and tutorial system that teaches prompt engineering concepts using a Retrieval-Augmented Generation (RAG) pipeline.
+An educational Q&A chatbot that teaches prompt engineering techniques and strategies for reducing hallucinations in AI-generated responses.

-This project combines a knowledge-based retrieval system with a language model to provide accurate, grounded responses while reducing hallucinations.
+This chatbot is designed for college students, AI beginners, and everyday users who want to learn how to write clearer prompts and get more reliable AI outputs.

 ---

 ## Features

-- Built-in tutorial panel for prompt engineering concepts
-- Chatbot powered by RAG
+- Retrieval-Augmented Generation (RAG) chatbot
+- Semantic search using Sentence Transformers
+- FLAN-T5 response generation
+- Knowledge-base grounded answers
 - Hallucination-aware fallback responses
-- Chat-style HTML/CSS frontend
-- Semantic search using Sentence Transformers
-- Lightweight generation using FLAN-T5
+- Responsive chatbot UI for desktop and mobile
+- AI/user avatars
+- Typing indicator animation
+- Simulated thinking delay

 ---